ACTING THINGS VI

 The fourth in a series of experiments investigates the making of objects through the performing arts in order to unveil the aesthetic, energetic and social dimensions of production processes.
 By looking at production as a dance, a play, a social ritual, ACTING THINGS explores means of making beyond efficiency and result orientation.
 Material Flow staged a poetic evolution of material, movement and objects over the course of the exhibition.
 Throughout seven days, eight hours a day, dancers engaged in a free-flowing dialogue with material to create objects that express a unique process of making and a continuous cycle of fabrication and dissolution triggered by a continuous flow of material.
 A series of objects were created each day to signify a complete cycle of production, only to be broken down the next day and translated into a different body of work, enabling new moments of creation again and again.

-The dance part of the experiment is developed through an evolving cooperation between dancer Barbara Berti and Judith Seng.
+The dance part within the overall choreography is developed through an evolving cooperation between dancer Barbara Berti and Judith Seng.

 More about the long-term research project ACTING THINGS

 Year: 2013 Location: Design Miami/ Basel Dancer: Barbara Berti, Julian Weber Team: Ferdinand Pechmann, Veronika Gabler, François Duquesnoy Images/video: Rudi Schröder Video editing: Oli Weiss